-- How to make sure you are covered while on delivery
+- How do you make sure you are covered while on a delivery?

 - Frequently asked questions about Doordash, Insurance, and Delivery